React Native

 .

-- Open the module-level
+Open the AndroidManifest.xml

-located in theandroid/app
+located in the app/src/main

 If using React Native’s Legacy Architecture, you must add the following code snippet to the module-level build.gradle